milebits

 Working prototype

-Two senior engineers in your Slack on day one.
+Founders in your Slack on day one.
 By Friday there's a thing you can click, prod-quality enough to show your team.

 You get